 While in Rye, New York, during the 1950s until 1974, with his partner Dick Maulsby, Bill founded and ran the Hobbs Equipment Company, a successful truck equipment business.
 Together with Libby, Bill managed The Emily Post Institute after the death of his grandmother, Emily Post, in 1960, until 1995.
 Bill was an avid golfer, an expert fisherman, a skillful and talented woodworker, and a lifelong pilot who flew his Luscombe airplane around the United States at the age of 19, when flying was still in its infancy and something of a novelty.
-Bill was a wise, kind, thoughtful, and extremely considerate person, who set a wonderful example for his children and grandchildren, and who was admired and loved by everyone who knew him—a true gentleman.
+William Post was a wise, kind, thoughtful, and extremely considerate person, who set a wonderful example for his children and grandchildren, and who was admired and loved by everyone who knew him—a true gentleman.